Introduction to Krittika Nakshatra

 Krittika Nakshatra is the third star of the 27 Nakshatras and is ruled by the Lord Surya (Sun).
-The Star has Lord Agni (Fire) and Lord Muruga as its presiding deities.
-Krittika means “cutters” or “Critical” and symbolizes destruction of negativities and impurities.
+The star has archetype Agni (Fire) and Lord Muruga as its presiding deities.
+Krittika means “cutters” or “critical” and symbolizes the destruction of negativities and impurities.
 The characteristics of the star dominate femininity rather than masculinity.

 Significance of Krittika Nakshatra

 Krittika Nakshatra is considered highly auspicious for worshipping Lord Muruga.
-According to Skanda Purana, Lord Muruga was born from the Third eye of Lord Shiva in the form of 6 flames.
-Agni and Vayu Devas carried the flames to Karthigai Pengal to nurture the babies.
-Once they attained boyhood, Goddess Parvati united them to a single boy with 6 faces.
-This gave Lord Muruga, the name “Shanmuga”.
-Goddess Parvati blessed Karthigai Pengal (six maidens) with a boon that special rituals or Poojas will be held on Krittika Nakshatra for Lord Muruga.
+According to Skanda Purana, Lord Muruga was born from the third eye of Lord Shiva in the form of six flames.
+Agni and Vayu Devas carried the flames to Karthigai Pengal (six maidens) to nurture the babies.
+Once they attained boyhood, Goddess Parvati united them to a single boy with six faces.
+This gave Lord Muruga, the name “Shanmuga.”
+Goddess Parvati blessed the Karthigai Pengal with a boon that special rituals or Poojas shall be held on Krittika Nakshatra days for Lord Muruga.

-The Tamil month of Aadi (Ashada) falls between Mid Jul – Mid Aug and is considered highly auspicious, when divine forces blesses the Earth with grace and answer your prayers.
+The Tamil month of Aadi that falls between mid-Jul to mid-Aug is considered highly auspicious when divine forces bless the earth with grace and answer your prayers.

-Aadi Kirthigai is Lord Muruga’s Power Day, on which special offerings are made to him at the Arupadai Veedu Temples (6 Abodes of Lord Muruga).
-Praying to Lord Muruga on this day with great fervor and faith can bless you with Wisdom, Power, Health, Victory, Relationship and Prosperity.
+Aadi Kirthigai is Lord Muruga’s power day, on which special offerings are made to him at the Arupadai Veedu Temples (six Abodes of Lord Muruga).
+Praying to Lord Muruga on this day with great fervor and faith can bless you with wisdom, power, health, victory, relationship, and prosperity.

 Karthigai Deepam is celebrated in South India to revere Lord Muruga.
-This festival of lights is celebrated in the Tamil month of Karthigai (Nov – Dec) on a Full Moon day, when the Moon is in line Pleiades constellation – Krittika Nakshatra.
-On this day, every household is adorned with vibrant lamps in the evening and tasteful prasads are offered to Lord Muruga to invoke his divine blessings in your life.
+This festival of lights is celebrated in the Tamil month of Karthigai (Nov – Dec) on a Full Moon day when the Moon is in line with Pleiades constellation – Krittika Nakshatra.
+On this day, every household is adorned with vibrant lamps in the evening, and delicious Prasads (dishes) are offered to Lord Muruga to invoke his divine blessings in your life.

 Thai Kirthigai is celebrated in the month of Thai (Jan – Feb) on the day of Krittika star, revering Lord Muruga, the presiding deity of the star.
-On this day, special prayers and Pooja are offered to Lord Muruga in temples, along with abishekam (hydration ceremony) and different alankarams (decorations).
+On this day, special prayers and Pooja are offered to Lord Muruga in temples, along with Abishekam (hydration Pooja) and different Alankarams (decorations).

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.